 When you install a Flatpak package, it gets installed in

 /var/lib/flatpak.
-All the installed files, metadata, application files, runtime files contained in this directory.
-Also, user installation directory contains Flatpak data – that is –
+All the installed files, metadata, application files, and runtime files are contained in this directory.
+Also, the user installation directory contains Flatpak data – that is –

-How to find out size of Flatpak apps?
+How to find out the size of Flatpak apps?

-There are several commands and parameters of “flatpak” which you can combine to get desired result to list the applications, size and type of installation.
-Here are some of the examples.
+There are several commands and parameters of “flatpak” which you can combine to get the desired result to list the applications, size and type of installation.
+Here are some examples.